 Other problems can emerge while wearing the mask, like the mask being too big or falling down one’s face, so an ear guard can help keeping the mask in place without the need to adjust it every few minutes and touching the face.
 Hands can be home to a lot of bacteria, so you don’t want to keep them close to your face unless they are clean.

-These DIY ear savers are also great for children, as they are more sensitive and most standard medical masks can be too large for them.
-This way, the mask will be safely tied to the child’s face, to ensure a proper protection.
+This ear savers DIY is also great for children, as they are more sensitive and most standard medical masks can be too large for them.
+This way, the mask will be safely secured to the child’s face, to ensure proper protection.
+And the best thing is they’re so simple, you won’t need any fabric ear saver pattern!

 Most popular sewing projects: